1

 Overview

-The CDPHE Air Pollution Control Division will propose a rule to the Air Quality Control Commission in early 2025 to reduce methane pollution from municipal solid waste landfills.
-These landfills are significant sources of methane, which is a greenhouse gas that causes climate change.
+Municipal solid waste landfills are significant sources of methane, which is a powerful greenhouse gas that contributes to climate change.
 Colorado identified reducing methane pollution from landfills as a near-term action to reduce greenhouse gas emissions in the state’s Greenhouse Gas Pollution Reduction Roadmap 2.0.

-Technical working group (August 2024 - November 2024)
+Technical working group (August-November 2024)

-The CDPHE Air Pollution Control Division convened a technical working group in August 2024 to help support and inform the rule proposal.
-The technical working group will focus on:
+The division convened a technical working group in August 2024 to help support and inform the rule proposal.
+The technical working group focused on:

 • Evaluating methodologies and best practices for reducing landfill methane emissions beyond federal requirements.